elastic/kibana/src/core/MIGRATION.md

 Another way to address this problem is to create an entirely new set of plugin APIs that are not dependendent on angular.js, and then update the implementation within the plugin to "merge" the angular and non-angular capabilities together.
 This is a good approach if preserving the existing angular API until we remove the old plugin system entirely is of critical importance.
 Generally speaking though, the removal of angular and introduction of a new set of public plugin APIs is a good reason to make a breaking change to the existing plugin capabilities.
 Make sure the PRs are tagged appropriately so we add these changes to our plugin changes blog post for each release.

+Please talk with the platform team when formalizing _any_ client-side extension points that you intend to move to the new platform as there are some bundling considerations to consider.

 ### Move all webpack alias imports into apiExport entry files

 Existing plugins import three things using webpack aliases today: services from ui/public (`ui/`), services from other plugins (`plugins/`), and uiExports themselves (`uiExports/`).
 These webpack aliases will not exist once we remove the legacy plugin system, so part of our migration effort is addressing all of the places where they are used today.